Genez-io/genezio-documentation/docs/frameworks/refine.md

   </TabItem>
 </Tabs>

-### 2. Start from an existing react-admin template
+### 2. Start from an existing refine template

-Create a react-admin app using the following steps:
+Create a refine app using the following steps:

 <details>
-  <summary>**Create a Hello World react-admin App**</summary>
+  <summary>**Create a Hello World Refine App**</summary>

-### 1. Fork our react-admin tremplate repository on github
+### 1. Fork our refine tremplate repository on github

-Go to https://github.com/Genez-io/react-admin-getting-started/fork and fork the repo
+Go to https://github.com/Genez-io/refine-genezio/fork and fork the repo

 ### 2. Clone the newly created repository locally